-Lokyee Au, Vice President
+Lokyee Au, President

 Lokyee currently works at APANO, Asian Pacific American Network Oregon, as their Engagement and Development Coordinator.
 Originally from Los Angeles, California, Lokyee is a first-generation college graduate, having completed a Master’s in Environmental Studies and a Master’s in Community and Regional Planning at the University of Oregon.
 Her work within Environmental Justice intersects with her background in policy and communications.
 In her spare time, Lokyee enjoys drawing, singing, ceramics, and intersectional feminism.
 Wayne Lottinville, Treasurer